Steve DeLong

-Steven Cyril DeLong (July 3, 1943 – August 18, 2010) was an American professional football defensive lineman who played in the American Football League (AFL) and National Football League (NFL).
-He was a first round draft selection in both the AFL and NFL drafts in 1965.
-He played collegiately for the University of Tennessee, and professionally for the San Diego Chargers and Chicago Bears.
+Steven Cyril DeLong (July 3, 1943 – August 18, 2010) was an American professional football player who was a defensive lineman in the American Football League (AFL) and National Football League (NFL).
+He was a first-round selection in both the AFL and NFL drafts in 1965.
+He played collegiately for the Tennessee Volunteers, and professionally for the San Diego Chargers and Chicago Bears.
+He was a two-time All-American at Tennessee playing middle guard on defense, and was awarded the Outland Trophy as a senior in 1964 as the best interior lineman in college football.
+In 1993, he was inducted into the College Football Hall of Fame.
 In 1969 with San Diego, he set a team record with 17 sacks, a mark which stood until Gary Johnson had 17 1/2 in 1980.
-He was traded from the Chargers to the Bears on July 26, 1972, for a fourth-round selection in the 1973 NFL draft (84th overall-Jim Thaxton).

-DeLong was inducted into the Virginia Sports Hall of Fame in 2000.
-He was the father of professional football player Keith DeLong, who also played for the University of Tennessee.
+Early life

+DeLong was born on July 3, 1943, in Norfolk, Virginia.
+He attended Oscar F. Smith High School (located in Chesapeake, Virginia).
+He played tackle on the school's football team.
+He was 6 ft 2 in (1.88 m) and 225 lb (102.1 kg) as a senior in 1960.
+Oscar Smith finished that season 7–3.

+In 1959 and 1960, DeLong was selected All-Eastern District and All-State.
+As a senior in 1960, he was also All-Metropolitan and an All-American.
+DeLong was a coaches' selection to the first team on both the 1959 and 1960 Virginian-Pilot All-Tidewater Teams.
+He was selected to the Associated Press's (AP) second-team statewide All-Group I-A All-Star Team.